sudarsan-k/SudarsanProfile/README.md

 Cognizant provides IT consulting and business process outsourcing services for industries including banking, health care, manufacturing, media, and entertainment.

+<h>Software Engineer-Level 2</h2>
+<h3>Syncfusion Softwares - [06/2019 - 08/2021]</h3>

+Syncfusion is a modern JavaScript UI Controls library that has been built from the ground up to be lightweight, responsive, modular and touch friendly.
+It is written in TypeScript and has no external dependencies.
+It also includes complete support for JavaScript, React, ASP.NET Core, Blazor frameworks.

 <h2>Connect with me: </h2>